Injechta/Page-Animation-Javascript/README.md

 # Page-Animation-Javascript
-Some page animation with Javascript
+Some page animation with Javascript.
+Using some JavaScript animation techniques, based on html and css.